aehrc/isling/README.md

 Identify discordant read-pairs (`discordant.pl`) by identifying unmerged pairs where one read is mapped and one unmapped in one alignment, and vice versa for the other alignment.
 Allow some soft-clipping in mapped reads and mapping in unmapped reads here - a read is considered mapped if it has a number of soft-clipped bases that is less than a threshould (say 20), and unmapped if it has a number of mapped bases that is less than the same threshould.

-## Short insertions
+## Short integrations

-Short insertions are identified on the basis of the following criteria:
+Short integrations are identified on the basis of the following criteria:
 1. Host alignment must be matched on both ends, and the length of the match must be more than a cutoff (default 20 base pairs)
 2. Host alignment must have an inserted region between the two matched regions
 3. Viral alignment must be soft-clipped on both ends with a matched region in the middle.
 The number of matched bases must be more than a cutoff (default 20 base pairs)
 4. The inserted bases in the host alignment must overlap with the matched bases in the viral alignment (on the read).
 This is enforced by checking that the end of the inserted region is more than the start of the matched region, and the end of the matched region is more than the start of the inserted region.

-Each read with a short insertion has two associated integration sites (one for each end of the insertion).
+Each read with a short integration has two associated integration sites (one for each end of the integration).

-### Optimize\_short

-This folder contains scripts for optimization of identifying short insertions.
-The idea was to try different alignment parameters in order to find the parameters that give the most insertions.
-Tried this on a number of different datasets: most CMRI datasets, a subest (100 samples) of human/hbv dataset (PRJNA298941), as well as mouse/AAV dataset (PRJNA485509).

-Varied penalty for creating an insertion between 0 and 6.
-In general, most samples had no integration sites, some had one or two.
-The most were found in the human/hbv dataset, although inspection of these indicated that within each sample, mostly it's just one site with lots of supporting reads.
-Judging by number of short integrations, it's best to have a penalty of 0.
-However, this does sometimes result in CIGAR containing a few smaller inserted regions seperated by multiple small matched regions, rather than just one larger insertion.

-Decided to combine small insertion/deletions/other CIGAR elements together with neighbouring elements.
-Needed different way of doing this than LW came up with in `processCIGAR`.
-In the context of soft-clipped integration sites, he picked out the matched part of the read and then combined everything else and called it soft-clipped.
-This won't work if I'm looking for short integrations.
-Instead, combine any CIGAR elements that are less than a certain length (defined as `$tol` with a default of 3).
-Combine only if the operations either side are the same, and if the operation to be combined consumes the query then add the bases to the combined operation, otherwise ignore them.

-For example:

-`50S20M2I20M10S`: the operation `2I` has neighbours `20M` and `20M`.
-Its length is less than `$tol`, so it will be combined.
-The `I` CIGAR operation consumes the query so its bases are added to the combined operation.
-The final CIGAR is `50S42M10S`

-`50S20M2D20M10S`: the operation `2D` has neighbours `20M` and `20M`.
-Its length is less than `$tol`, so it will be combined.
-The `D` CIGAR operation does not consume the query so its bases are not added to the combined operation.
-The final CIGAR is `50S40M10S`

-`50S20M2I10S`: the operation `2I` is short, but the operations on either side (`20M`, `10S`) are different.
-The CIGAR will be unchanged

-`50S20M5I20M10S`: the operation `5I` has neighbours `20M` and `20M`, but its length is more than `$tol`, so it will not be combined.
-The CIGAR will be unchanged.

-### Location of short insertions

-One issue that came up is that for short insertions we can see both sides of the inserted viral region.
-So we'd expect both to be bookended in the human genome.
-However, in the first attempt at characterising these events, quirks in the alignment meant that they were not.
-This comes about because of CIGARS like 58M5I7M14I7M12I16M5I112M in the host.
-There are multiple small matched ares breaking up the inserted region.
-For the purposes of short integrations, I treat the whole middle region, from the first to the last inserted bases, as one big insertion.
-The overlaps/gaps and ambiguous bases are calculated based on this big insertion.

-However, when calculating the genomic coordinates, I use the CIGAR and the 1-based leftmost mapping position (from the SAM file) to calculate the coordinates for each CIGAR operation, and then pick the first and last matched region for the host coordinates.
-Therefore, any matched regions in the middle will throw off the genomic coordinates.

-There are two ways to get around this:
-1. Adjust alignment - make the gap creation penalty more than the gap extension penalty.
-Hopefully this results in one long insertion, rather than one broken up by multiple matches.
-This could be fiddly
-2. Combine all inserted regions in CIGAR within script.
-This might be easier because it doesn't involve mucking around with alignment.
-Try this first.

 # Identifying ambiguities and possible issues

-Claus identified two possible issues that might be occuring.
+There are two possible issues that might be occuring.
 The first relates to reads that can be accounted for by multiple alignments to the same refrence (possible rearrangement), and the second relates to reads where the primary alignment is equivalent to a secondary alignment, so we can't unambigously assign an integration site (possible location ambiguity).

 ## Location ambiguity